Angluca/cex/docs/README.md

 ### String conversions

 When working with strings, conversion from string into numerical types become very useful.
-Libc conversion functions are messy end error prone, CEX uses own implementation, with support for both `char*` and slices `str_s`.
+Libc conversion functions are messy end error-prone, CEX uses own implementation, with support for both `char*` and slices `str_s`.

 You may use one of the functions above or pick type-safe/generic macro `str$convert(str_or_slice, out_var_pointer)`